RillingDev/rilling.dev/source/projects/index.md

 icon: code
 date: 2019/1/1
 updated: 2019/1/1
-description: "Here you can find a collection of projects I made.
+description: "Here you can find a collection of projects of mine.
 To view my latest projects, take a look at my GitHub linked at the bottom."
 keywords: "web development, web application development, application, project, archive"
 data:
     categories: